-Available Finance Charge Collections for any month remaining after making the sixth application described in "-Application of Available Finance Charge Collections" above will be available for allocation to other series of notes in Shared Excess Available Finance Charge Collections Group A. This excess, plus excesses, if any, from other series of notes in Shared Excess Available Finance Charge Collections Group A, called "Shared Excess Available Finance Charge Collections," will be allocated to cover certain shortfalls in Finance Charge Collections allocated to the series in Shared Excess Available Finance Charge Collections Group A, if any.
-If these shortfalls exceed the amount of Shared Excess Available Finance Charge Collections for any month, Shared Excess Available Finance Charge Collections will be allocated pro rata among the applicable series in Shared Excess Available Finance Charge Collections Group A based on the relative amounts of those shortfalls.
+Available Finance Charge Collections for any month remaining after making the sixth application described in "Application of Available Finance Charge Collections" above will be available for allocation to other series of notes in Shared Excess Available Finance Charge Collections Group A. This excess, plus excesses, if any, from other series of notes in Shared Excess Available Finance Charge Collections," will be allocated to cover certain shortfalls in Finance Charge Collections allocated to the series in Shared Excess Available Finance Charge Collections Group A, if any.
+If these shortfalls exceed the amount of Shared Excess Available Finance Charge Collections Group A, if any.
+If these shortfalls exceed the amount of Shared Excess Available Finance Charge Collections Group A, if any.
+If these shortfalls exceed the amount of Shared Excess Available Finance Charge Collections Group A, and the series of the series of the series of the series of any month, Shared Excess Available Finance Charge Collections will be allocated pro rate among the applicable series in Shared Excess Available Finance Charge Collections Group A based on the relative amounts of those shortfalls.

-Shared Excess Available Finance Charge Collections, to the extent available and allocated to the notes plus any other payments received in respect of the notes, will cover shortfalls in the first six applications described in "-Application of Available Finance Charge Collections."
+Shared Excess Available Finance Charge Collections, to the extent available and allocated to the notes plus any other payments received in respect of the notes, will cover shortfalls in the first six applications described in "Application of Available Finance Charge Collections."